SOFIE-project/Semantic-Representation/README.md

 ## How to write an SR with WoT TD

 The TD is a json file which resides in the IoT device or in a device which will act as an entry point of an IoT system.
-This file is read by any external entity or system to understand how to use the IoT device.
+This file is read by any external entity or a system to understand how the IoT device could be used.

 A TD instance has four main components:

 1. Textual metadata about the Thing itself